Frank Schaeffer

 Frank Schaeffer (born August 3, 1952) is an American author, film director, screenwriter, and public speaker.
 He is the son of theologian and author Francis Schaeffer.
-He became a Hollywood film director and author, writing several internationally acclaimed novels depicting life in a strict evangelical household including Portofino, Zermatt, and Saving Grandma.
+He became a Hollywood film director and author, writing several novels depicting life in a strict evangelical household including Portofino, Zermatt, and Saving Grandma.

 While Schaeffer was a conservative, fundamentalist Christian in his youth, he has changed his views, becoming a liberal Democrat and a self-described Christian atheist.
 He lives north of Boston.